 We heard that many of them use Google Docs and MotaWord together but they have to pass through downloading their files in other formats to upload them back on our platform.

 MotaWord, the world’s fastest human translation platform today announced the appointment of Mr. Kerem Onen as Business Development Director for France.

 It makes a lot of sense to have your business card translated into a language that does not have the Latin alphabet but in the case of China (and Japan) it goes beyond that.
-The existence of a business card, your name, your title and the way you present it are all important.

 Eleven score, a dozen and seven years ago (don't worry the math is correct) our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.